Jet bomber supreme

 Although speed is our subject here, it should be noted that the Canberra was a formidable high-flyer that set several Absolute World Altitude Records.
 Indeed, it could fly at a higher altitude than any other bomber in the world throughout the 1950s.
 In May 1953 a Canberra fitted with Rolls-Royce Olympus turbojets in place of the standard Avons reached an altitude of 63,668 feet, then in August 1955 the Canberra raised the bar, attaining 65,876 feet.
 Two years later, in 1956, a Canberra achieved an altitude of 70,310 feet, boosted by a Napier Double Scorpion liquid-propellant rocket motor.

 At the opposite end of the altitude scale, 1960 saw several specially modified Canberras making multiple flights at low level and high speed over the Libyan Desert, in Operation Swifter – an investigation into the effects of turbulence on aircraft structures, and aircrew, during low-altitude, high-speed flight.
 The results of this research, which was conducted as a joint exercise by teams from the aircraft experimental establishments at Farnborough and Boscombe Down, were fed into the development of the Buccaneer and TSR.2 – both specialised low-altitude, high-speed aircraft.
 The most extreme Operation Swifter flights were flown at a speed of 460 mph (400 knots) and a height of 200 feet by test pilot Group Captain Pat Hanafin, Farnborough's vastly experienced head of experimental flying.
 Useful knowledge was gained about the structural fatigue effects such flying has on airframes, and of the ability of aircrew to function effectively in conditions of severe turbulence.

 A derivative of the Canberra, the Martin B-57, was built in substantial numbers under licence in the USA and served in the controversial Vietnam War, and for many years thereafter, during which it evolved considerably from the baseline design – in the most extreme cases becoming barely recognisable for what it originally was.
-In all, 403 B-57s were manufactured across several versions – the longest-serving being those operated by NASA for a wide variety of research activities that can only be accomplished by prolonged high-altitude flight.
+In all, a total of 403 B-57s were manufactured across several versions, the longest-serving being those operated by NASA for a wide variety of research activities that can only be accomplished by prolonged high-altitude flight.